 The interior is roomy, bright and beautiful with a rich “cherry” interior and open floorplan allowed by placement of the mast compression post forward of the main bulkhead.
 6’2” headroom, abundant storage space and a compact nav station round out the salon.
 Sleeping accommodations are spacious and simple with plenty of light and ventilation from the large opening hatches.

 Cruising World’s 2015 Boat of the Year is a unique design.
 Beneteau introduces the second new model in its new versatile line of mid-size sailing yachts that can be built to spec anywhere from a simple Daysailer to a fully loaded Cruiser!
 This innovative new 35 footer is offered in five interior layout configurations from an open plan up through a three cabin layout.
 Single head or optional separate stall shower.
 The removable forward bulkhead opens up the cabin, making it even roomier.

 The Marlow-Hunter 37 is a stunning cruiser and the largest volume sailboat on the market under 40 feet.
 The design has been improved upon with a hard hull chine featuring a wider beam carried further aft which allows for more space below as well as stability and performance on the water.

-The deck features a sleek, modern profile with large side windows allowing for increased interior light.
-Lengthening the cockpit has allowed the MH37 to have a cockpit that is roomier and the fold down cockpit table allows the crew to take advantage of more cockpit space.
+The deck features a sleek, modern profile with large side windows allowing for a brightly lit interior.
+Lengthening the cockpit has allowed the MH37 to have a cockpit that is roomier and the fold-down cockpit table enables the crew to take advantage of more cockpit space.
 The 37 also features a fold-down swim platform that extends the cockpit another four feet when folded down while the boat is docked or at anchor.